ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Acute Viral Hepatitis.md

 	* If present with HBsAg more like to be Highly infectious and have HBV virion
 	* If mothers HbeAg positive alongwith HBsAg then >90% transmission to child
 	* If persists after acute infection after 3 months then predicts chronic infection
 	* P gene codes for polymerase both DNA dependent DNA polymerase and reverse transcriptase
 	* X gene makes HbxAg which transactivates both cellular and viral gene transcription
+* Serological markers
+	* HBsAg first marker between 8-12 (1-12weeks)
+	* HBsAg detectable before transaminase activity and symptoms by 2-6 weeks and elevated through entire icteric period
+	* Undetectable after 1-2 months
+	* Anti-hbsag once detectable stays indefinitely
+	* HbcAg
+		* Intracellular
+		* In serum surrounded by HBsAg coat so not routinely detected
+	* Anti-hbc is detectable 1-3 weeks after HBsAg and precedes anti-hbsag by weeks to months
+	* There is "gap period" between HBsAg disappeared and Anti-hbsag present so anti-hbc maybe the only detectable antibody then
+	* Isolated anti-hbc represent HBV infection in remote past